 Business lawyers volunteer with Lawyers Alliance for the opportunity to work with organizations whose missions they admire.
 Our volunteers provide invaluable legal services to nonprofits that are serving low-income communities and creating a better New York, while they develop professional skills and practical experience.
 During the Coronavirus pandemic, Lawyers Alliance and the nonprofits we serve need our volunteers now more than ever.
 We are deeply appreciative of these attorneys, who are working remotely to help nonprofits face many challenges.
-Visit our Coronavirus Information page for Legal Alerts, recoreded webinars, and links to additional resources.
+Visit our Coronavirus Information page for Legal Alerts, recorded webinars, and links to additional resources.

 Our pro bono program